notwaldorf/notwaldorf.github.com/_posts/2022-09-01-hallucinations.markdown

 The exact same models, when used in a thoughtful and creative way lead to absolutely brilliant things; the ones that make you say "fuck, I wish **I** had thought of that".
 Yacht's [album](https://www.wired.com/story/how-yacht-used-machine-learning-to-create-their-new-album/?bxid=5cec28c424c17c4c6463a7e9) made with hard creative rules and machine learning is a wonderful example, as is Karen X. Cheng's use of DALL-E to imagine the scene [beyond Girl with a Pearl Earring](https://twitter.com/karenxcheng/status/1552720889489154048?s=20&t=62SQKCGZANvOlSjOjYMTig).
 This is the bit that I care about.

-I've been trying to post updates about how I personally use these models on my [artstagram](https://www.instagram.com/meownica.studio/) on how I've been using them (often with a commentary about the process), but as a recent craft fair that just rejected me had to say: I'm quite shit at the socials.
+I've been trying to post updates about how I personally use these models on my [artstagram](https://www.instagram.com/meownica.studio/) (often with a commentary about the process), but as a recent craft fair that just rejected me had to say: I'm quite shit at the socials.
 Have this blog post instead?

 ## The (barely scientific) method